CleverCloud/uuid_to_pokemon.rs/README.md

 # UUID to POKéMON

-This simple crate allows you to translate an uuid to a pokémon name.
+This simple crate allows you to translate a UUID to a pokémon name.

 The purpose is to provide simple names to address objects, so you can easily talk with people about the objects.